biscuitWizard/moor-hackercore/vcs-worker/ENVIRONMENT.md

 - Consider using deploy tokens for GitHub/GitLab private repositories

 ### File System Permissions
-- Ensure the repository path is writable by the vms-worker process
+- Ensure the repository path is writable by the vcs-worker process
 - The objects directory will be created automatically if it doesn't exist
-- SSH key files should be readable only by the vms-worker process
+- SSH key files should be readable only by the vcs-worker process

 ## Validation and Defaults

 - Empty environment variables will trigger warnings and use default values
-- Invalid boolean values for `VMS_DEBUG` will default to `false`
+- Invalid boolean values for `VCS_DEBUG` will default to `false`
 - Non-existent SSH key paths will cause the worker to use default SSH key discovery
 - Repository paths that don't exist will be created automatically

 ## Logging

-The vms-worker logs configuration information at startup:
+The vcs-worker logs configuration information at startup:
 - Info level: Successful configuration from environment variables
 - Warning level: Empty environment variables (using defaults)
 - Error level: Configuration validation failures

-Enable debug logging with `VMS_DEBUG=true` to see detailed configuration information.
+Enable debug logging with `VCS_DEBUG=true` to see detailed configuration information.